snowplow-archive/snowplow.github.com/_posts/2016-05-21-iglu-r4-epaulettes-released.md

 ![epaulettes-img] [epaulettes-img]

-We are pleased to announce the 4th release of the [Iglu Schema Registry System][iglu-repo] with initial release of Iglu Core.
+We are pleased to announce the fourth release of the [Iglu Schema Registry System][iglu-repo], with an initial release of the Iglu Core library, implemented in Scala.

-Read on for more information on Release 4 [Epaulettes][epaulettes].
+Read on for more information on Release 4 Epaulettes, named after the [famous stamp] [epaulettes]:

 1. [Scala Iglu Core](/blog/2016/05/05/iglu-schema-registry-system-4-epaulettes-released/#core)
 2. [Registry Syncer updates](/blog/2016/05/05/iglu-schema-registry-system-4-epaulettes-released/#syncer)